Hurricane Dorian batters Bahamas, edges closer to U.S. coast

 “When scientists put the pieces together, they project that in general, hurricanes will become more intense in a warming world ... much like we’ve seen recently with Hurricanes Harvey, Michael and Florence,” the Union of Concerned Scientists, a nonprofit science advocacy group, said in a blog post about Hurricane Dorian.

-Reporting by Dante Carrer in Marsh Harbour, Bahamas, Gabriella Borter in Titusville, Florida, Peter Szekely in New York, Rebekah F. Ward in Mexico City, Rich Mckay in Atlanta, Matthew Green in London and Ankit Ajmera in Bengaluru; Writing by Paul Simao; Editing by Steve Orlofsky and David Gregorio
+Reporting by Dante Carrer in Marsh Harbour, Bahamas, Gabriella Borter in Titusville, Florida, Peter Szekely in New York, Steve Holland in Washington, Rebekah F. Ward in Mexico City, Rich Mckay in Atlanta, Matthew Green in London and Ankit Ajmera and Philip George in Bengaluru; Writing by Paul Simao; Editing by Steve Orlofsky, David Gregorio and Nick Zieminski